alexjmiller5/BU-GCalSync/README.md

 9. Export to Google Calendar successfully!

 ### Features to add:

-- Chrome extension should light up red when on a page that has a student link calendar
-- Button to export should only appear when on correct student link course schedule page
-- Backend to obscure api keys
-- Add a nice icon for our extension (maybe from [here](https://www.flaticon.com/free-icons/library))
-- Create our own icon with GCal's icon and Student Link's icon/The letters BU
-- Create a .env file to store api keys
+[x] Chrome extension should light up colored when on a page that has a student link calendar [x] Button to export should only appear when on correct student link course schedule page [x] Add a nice icon for our extension (maybe from [here](https://www.flaticon.com/free-icons/library)) [x] Create our own icon with GCal's icon and Student Link's icon/The letters BU/the Rhett logo [x] Create a .env file to store api keys
-- Make a 2-minute video with my submission
+[ ] Make a 2-minute video with our submission
-- Create our devpost submission text
+[ ] Create our devpost submission text
+[ ] Use ChatGPT to fix up README.md

+### Possible Goals if we had more time

+- Implement the school's calendar for the classes
+- Allow user to input semester start and end dates (currently the app only works for Fall 2023)
+- Create a backend decoupled
 - Move our processing to the scripts folder from the popups folder
-- Implement the school's calendar for the classes
-- Allow user to input semester start and end dates
+- Add more extensive comments to our code

 ### Timeline